Current legislation related to safe haven baby boxes in the United States. Carry-over dates listed when applicable.

 MICHIGAN

-SB 627 Summary: Carry-over from 2023.
-Amends Michigan’s safe haven law to include use of Safe Haven Baby Boxes/newborn safety devices.
-Box sites must be open 24/7; Department of Health and Human Services required to post location of boxes on its website.
+HB 4067 Summary: Same as previous Senate bill except this session introduced in the House.
+Amends Michigan safe haven law authorizes baby abandonment boxes; include box specs box site: requires sites to be open 24/7; Department of Health and Human Services required to post location of boxes on its website.
 Infants will be turned over to private child placing agencies for adoption placement.
 Information regarding the surrender shall be accessible to child placing agency:

 (i) The known date and time of surrender of the newborn.